pinterest/querybook/docs/admin_guide/plugins.md

 ### Auth Plugin

-Auth plugin can be used to add different authentication methods to DataHub as well as adding custom behavior behaviors after a user authenticates.
+Auth plugin can be used to add different authentication methods to Querybook as well as adding custom behavior behaviors after a user authenticates.
 An example of the latter case is to automatically add users to different environments based on additional user permission queries.
 Please check [Add Auth guide](../developer_guide/add_auth.md) to learn how to add a new auth plugin.

 ### Engine Status Checker